SOC 2 · Timeline & Roadmap

 How Long Does SOC 2 Take?

-The complete SOC 2 journey typically takes 4-6 months for Type I and 10-18 months for Type II (including 6-12 month observation period).
+The complete SOC 2 journey typically takes 4-6 months for Type I and 10-18 months for Type II (including a 3-12 month observation window).

 7-Phase SOC 2 Implementation Roadmap